microsoft/api-guidelines/graph/GuidelinesGraph.md

 Consistent naming is foundational for API usability.
 API resources are typically described by nouns.
 You need to consider that resources and property names appear in API URLs and payloads and should be descriptive and easy to understand.
-Therefore you should follow the rules in the table below:
+Therefore you should satisfy the following requirements summarized in the table below:
 |Requirements|Example|
 |--------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------|
 | :no_entry: **DO NOT** use redundant words in names.                                                    |- **Right:** /places/{id}/**type** and /phones/{id}/**number** <BR> -  **Wrong** /places/{id}/*placeType* and /phones/{id}/**phoneNumber** |